 “To know Luke would be to know life – He loved the outdoors, adventure, building and constructing things and working!
 At a very early age, Luke accompanied his dad on construction sites and, whenever he was off from school, was working on neighborhood lawns cutting grass, shoveling and eventually snow plowing to earn money.
 He was very entrepreneurial, and he dreamed of starting a construction company of his own one day.
 He was often found in his room sketching logos for his business and making plans on what construction equipment he needed to buy and how he was going to obtain funding.
 He really could not wait to graduate and conquer the world”.

-Although all applicants submitted excellent essays that were both heartfelt and sincere, three students emerged as most closely aligned with Luke’s passions.
+Although all applicants submitted excellent essays that were both heartfelt and sincere, two students emerged as most closely aligned with Luke’s passions.

 We are so proud of these students and honored that we could help them as they embark on the next phase of their educational and entrepreneurial journeys.